playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 --------------

-Now that we have an explicit `FileTable` component, let's see if we're able to style it a bit more with a replacement `FileTableContainer` component, which utilizes content projection to style the underlying `table` element.
+Now that we have an explicit `FileTable` component, let's see if we're able to style it a bit more with a replacement `FileTableContainer` component, which utilizes passing children to style the underlying `table` element.

 <!-- tabs:start -->